The WordPress error, “The site is experiencing technical difficulties,” is also known as the WordPress white screen of death.

-Now, reload your website to see if ‘The site is experiencing technical difficulties’ error message has disappeared.
+Once renamed, reload your website to see if the ‘The site is experiencing technical difficulties’ error message has disappeared.

-If you don’t see the fatal error or the plain white screen of death, the issue had been fixed.
+You fixed the issue if you don’t see the fatal error or the plain white screen of death.
 You also know that the error came from the theme you had just deactivated.

-If updating the theme caused the problem, later in this article, I will show you how to revert and download the older version (the version that worked and still works quite well with your website).
+Thus, later in this article, I will show you how to revert and download the older version (the version that worked before the update).

-If you are still getting an error or a white screen, the problem is still there, but not in this theme.
-We have to search for it among the plugins.
+However, if you are still getting an error or a white screen, there is still a problem with one plugin.
+Thus, we will need to search for it and deactivate it.

-Before we can tackle the plugins, go ahead and revert the theme folder name to its original name by deleting the DISABLE text.
+Before tackling the plugins, revert the theme folder name to its original term by deleting the DISABLE text.

-Just as we did above with the themes, we will need to do the same with the plugins.
+As we did above with the themes, we need to do the same with the plugins.

-From inside your Themes folder click on the Up One Level button to navigate back to the wp-content folder.
+Click on the Up One Level button to navigate the wp-content folder inside your Themes folder.

 First, navigate to your plugins screen from inside your WordPress dashboard by going to Plugins -> Installed Plugins.

-Because we added the DISABLE text to the plugins folder, you won’t see any installed plugins.
+You won’t see any installed plugins because we added the DISABLE text to the plugins folder.

-Now, remove the DISABLE text from the plugins’ folder.
-That will bring all the plugins back to your WordPress website but will keep them inactive.
+Now, remove the DISABLE text from the plugins folder.
+That will bring all the plugins back to your WordPress website and keep them inactive.

-Because we added and then removed the DISABLE text from the plugins’ folder, all the plugins on your website are now deactivated.
+Because we added and removed the DISABLE text from the plugins folder, all the plugins on your website are now deactivated.

-Note: I recommend you to start reactivating the latest plugin that you recently updated.
+Note: I recommend you start reactivating the latest plugin you recently updated.
 Most likely, that’s the one that caused the error.